amanraox/-DSA-/README.md

 # -DSA-
-This repository contains my solutions to various LeetCode and GeeksforGeeks DSA problems.
+This repository contains my solutions to various LeetCode and GeeksforGeeks and LeetCode DSA problems.
 The solutions are organized by the level of difficulty //